 If you try out a few of these exercises, you will likely find yourself doing them without even realizing it during tense moments when you need a break from work.
 Rather than allowing the exercises to become nervous habits, it helps if you develop a short routine that you can use to clear your mind, refresh your body and refocus yourself on work.
 Experiment with the above exercises, and keep in mind that you probably know a host of other exercises that you can do in the comfort of your own office (for example, push-ups and sit-ups).
 You can even use a water bottle to add weight to some exercises, or keep a few resistance bands in your desk drawer.
 Taking five or 10 minutes to exercise will not take much time away from your work, but it will energize and focus you to power through to the end of that overtime shift.

-About the Author: Brian Martinowich is a freelance writer with EarnMBADegree.com, a comprehensive resource guide for programs.
+About the Author: Brian Martinowich is a freelance writer with EarnMBADegree.com, a comprehensive resource guide for online MBA programs.
 As the Community Manager of the global social good campaign, Tweet Drive, Brian enjoys helping others through his experiences and expertise with social media.